darcyj/GarbageTree/README.md

 # GarbageTree
-A program to make de novo phylogenetic trees out of un-alignable sequence data.
+A program to make de novo trees (NOT phylogenetic trees, but similar) out of un-alignable sequence data.
 This method is in need of validation.
 If someone has an alignment of fairly divergent sequences (i.e. the most different phylotypes are >25% different), I'd love to use those data to validate GarbageTree.
 Maybe if it works, this program will get a new name.
 For now, it's "GarbageTree" for obvious reasons.

 GarbageTree requires the following:
 * Vsearch installed on the system (https://github.com/torognes/vsearch)